makinacorpus/php-query-builder/README.md

 This API by itself is only a SQL string generator, in order to use it transparently, a few bridges are provided:

- - `doctring/dbal:^3` query builder,
+ - `doctrine/dbal:^3` bridge and query builder,
- - soon a `doctring/dbal:^4` query builder,
+ - soon a `doctrine/dbal:^4` bridge and query builder,
- - `PDO` query builder,
+ - `PDO` bridge and query builder,
- - Symfony bundle will be available in a separate package.
+ - Symfony bundle is available in a separate package http://github.com/makinacorpus/query-builder-bundle

 # Getting started